jedrzejkubica/GBA-centrality/README.md

 # GBA (Guilt-by-association) centrality

-GBA centrality is a network propagation algorithm for disease-gene prioritization.
-The method assigns scores to genes that represent their likelihood of being causal for the phenotype of interest.
-It takes into account the topology of the protein-protein interaction network (interactome) and prior knowledge about disease-associated genes.
+GBA centrality is a network propagation algorithm for disease gene prioritization.
+The method assigns scores to genes that represent their likelihood of being causal for the phenotype/disease of interest.
+It takes into account the topology of the protein-protein interaction network (interactome) and prior knowledge about genes known to be associated with the disease.

 ## 🚀 How to use _GBA centrality_

 As input, GBA centrality takes an interactome SIF file, a parsed Uniprot DAT file and a TSV file with known disease-associated genes.

-Example usage for an infetility phenotype MMAF and parameters alpha=0.5, d_max=10:
+Example usage for an infertility phenotype (MMAF: multiple morphological abnormalities of the sperm flagella) and parameters alpha=0.5, d_max=10:
+**[I recommend either we say something about alpha and d_max, or we don't mention them here at all, initially users should use the default values]**

 ```
 python GBA_centrality.py \